TJHeaton/PP-paper-examples/README.md

 # PP-paper-examples
-Code with examples for Poisson process summarisation
+Code with examples for Poisson process summarisation paper